 “The most important thing about being a substitute teacher is loving those kids as if they were your students and making sure you are as dedicated as their teacher would have been that day.”

 Being a teacher on call is challenging.
-However, there are many advantages of being a sub such as gaining experience, working with different students or learning classroom routines, ways of organizing a classroom and, most importantly, how to manage a class.
+However, there are many advantages of being a sub such as gaining experience, working with different students, learning classroom routines, and, most importantly, how to manage a class.
 What I have learned as a sub is to always strive to be the BEST.
 You do not have to be a perfectionist, but you want to be the best at what you do.

 Surely, no one should expect you to grade and deliver lesson plans like a pro.
 But if you want to become the sub all teachers want back in their classroom, you have to show them you are valuable.
 As you have to earn kids’ trust, you have to earn teachers’ trust, as well.
 But how could you become a highly appreciated substitute teacher in demand?
 The answer is simple.
 Be responsible, have a strong work ethic, and be a dedicated teacher.